-Information Technology Services (ITS) now offers a monthly workshop with recent hires in mind called “ITS & You: Technology Services Overview.”
-The next session will be held Wednesday, January 17 at 9 a.m.
-We’ll introduce services and resources provided by ITS to all Middlebury College employees, including: email, file storage, account security, online learning, and how to obtain computing help.
+Information Technology Services (ITS) offers a monthly workshop with recent hires in mind called “ITS & You: Technology Services Overview.”
+The next session will be held Monday, March 11 at 1:30 p.m.
+We’ll introduce services and resources provided by ITS to all Middlebury campus employees, including: email, file storage, account security, online learning, and how to obtain computing help.
 The workshop format will be a presentation with questions entertained along the way, followed by an optional half hour for hands-on assistance with specific questions.

 To sign up, please use our online form.
 Although geared toward new or recent hires, everyone is welcome to attend – you might surprise yourself with an “aha” moment or two.

 Next month’s session will be held on Wednesday, April 24 at 1:30 pm.
 Our complete workshop schedule can be viewed at http://go/techworkshops/.

 We are pleased to report that the Safe Links service issue is now resolved and we have re-enabled Safe Links.
 To recap, Safe Links provides extra protections for the Middlebury community from phishing attacks and other malicious email activity by providing time-of-click verification of web addresses (URLs) sent via email.

 Thank you for your patience while we worked to resolve matters.
 Again, we apologize for the disruption.
 Please contact the Help Desk if you have any outstanding issues or questions.

 Microsoft is making significant progress towards resolving the issue with the Safe Links service.
 In most all cases now, clicking on a link sent to you via email works on the first try.
 If it doesn’t work, you can typically try again, and the linked website will open.

 We are sorry for this disruption in service and any inconvenience.
 Thank you once again for your patience.
 We will provide an update as soon as we have more information.